List of Satavahana kings

 The Satavahanas were the rulers of the ancient Indian Satavahana Empire.

 They ruled over regions of Deccan (core region), central and southern India between c. mid 3rd century BCE to mid 3rd century CE.
 Gautamiputra Satakarni (r. c.
 106–130 CE) is considered the greatest ruler of the Satavahana dynasty.
 He is known as the "Lord of the West".
 His mother's Nashik Prashasti inscription praises him for his military victories.
-Originally the Satavahanas were the followers of Hindu religion.
+The Satavahanas were the followers of Hindu religion.